yoavniran/mocha-stirrer/readme.md

  or beforeEach hook

-* `before` - (optional) a function that will be called before ([mocha hooks](http://mochajs.org/#hooks)) tests are run within a describe/context block receives a reference to the cup (first argument) and a reference to the done callback.
-Very similarly to Mocha, if you define a second parameter Stirrer will assume you need it and you will have to call _done();_ in your method or your test will fail with a timeout error
+* `before` - (optional) a function that will be called before ([mocha hooks](http://mochajs.org/#hooks)) tests are run within a describe/context block receives a reference to the cup as the context (this) and a reference to the done callback as a parameter.
+Very similarly to Mocha, if you define a the parameter Stirrer will assume you need it and you will have to call _done();_ in your method or your test will fail with a timeout error

-* `after` - (optional)  a function that will be called after ([mocha hooks](http://mochajs.org/#hooks)) tests ran within a describe/context block receives a reference to the cup (first argument) and a reference to the done callback.
-Very similarly to Mocha, if you define a second parameter Stirrer will assume you need it and you will have to call _done();_ in your method or your test will fail with a timeout error
+* `after` - (optional) a function that will be called after ([mocha hooks](http://mochajs.org/#hooks)) tests ran within a describe/context block receives a reference to the cup as the context (this) and a reference to the done callback as a parameter.
+Very similarly to Mocha, if you define a the parameter Stirrer will assume you need it and you will have to call _done();_ in your method or your test will fail with a timeout error

-* `beforeEach` - (optional)
+* `beforeEach` - (optional) a function that will be called before ([mocha hooks](http://mochajs.org/#hooks)) each test within a describe/context block receives a reference to the cup as the context (this) and a reference to the done callback as a parameter.
+Very similarly to Mocha, if you define a the parameter Stirrer will assume you need it and you will have to call _done();_ in your method or your test will fail with a timeout error

+* `afterEach` - (optional) a function that will be called after ([mocha hooks](http://mochajs.org/#hooks)) each test within a describe/context block receives a reference to the cup as the context (this) and a reference to the done callback as a parameter.
+Very similarly to Mocha, if you define a the parameter Stirrer will assume you need it and you will have to call _done();_ in your method or your test will fail with a timeout error

 * `sandbox` - (optional) an object with properties to configure the internal [sinon sandbox](http://sinonjs.org/docs/#sandbox) object Stirrer creates.